jonhealy1/geospatialDataStore/README.md

 install redis

-$ docker run -p 6379:6379 --name redis-redisjson redislabs/rejson:latest

-run in a separate window - run from the same folder as docker-compose.yml file
+run from the same folder as docker-compose.yml file
 $ docker-compose build
 $ docker-compose up